ImShyMike/waka-relay/README.md

 ## Known compatible backends

-This relay is compatible with the following backend servers:
+This relay is know to be compatible with the following backend servers:

 * [WakaTime](https://github.com/wakatime)
 * [Wakapi](https://github.com/muety/wakapi)